BenSparksCode/sql-practice/README.md

-# SQL Practice
-A place for my SQL notes and practice problem solutions.

 # SQL Notes

+A place to store my SQL notes and practice problems.

 ## Query Clause Order